nonblocking/mashroom/packages/plugin-packages/mashroom-portal-demo-pure-js-app/README.md

 This is a pure JS Microfrontend that can be developed and run standalone, but can also act as a building block in the [Mashroom Portal](../mashroom-portal).

-It doesn't use a bundler but just uses ES modules.
+It doesn't use a bundler but just ES modules.
 It also exports the bootstrap function, rather than exposing it as a global variable
 (which is necessary if you bundle a Microfrontend to IIFE).

 You should not use this approach for a production App, because cache busting of imported ES modules doesn't work.